mpulimi/x365-automation/README.md

       "email": "Testuser@gmail.com",
       "password": "Crypto@12345",
       "intervalInMinutes": "10",
-      "closePopups": "true"
+      "closePopups": "false"
     }
   }
 ```

-'intervalInMinutes' defines how often the flow should run continuously, with the interval specified in minutes using this parameter.
+'intervalInMinutes' - defines how often the flow should run continuously, with the interval specified in minutes using this parameter.

+'closePopups' - Some times it display popups that can interfere with button clicks.
+If you notice any popup appearing on the page, set this option to true.
+It will automatically close the popup, allowing the button click to work properly.

 ### Prerequisites